timwco/call-someone-alfred-workflow/Readme.md

 This is a simple Alfred workflow that will allow you to call any phone number from your computer.

-Simple use the `call` keyword and then send a phone number in as an argument.
+Simply use the `call` keyword and then send a phone number in as an argument.

 ![screenshot](screenshot.png)